tirmisula/tirmisula.github.io/content/posts/expectation-maximization.md

 {{< math.inline >}}
 <p>
+Log-likelihood's lower bound is ELBO(evidence lower bound).
 KL divergence equals to zero when posterier \(p\) is the same as the real distribution \(q\).
 Assuming KL divergence is zero and we want to maximize likelihood, it becomes:
 </p>
 {{</ math.inline >}}